Uyuiyu/anarchy-linux/content/posts/tg_group.md

 tags: ["news"]
 ---

-I'm announcing the creation of a discussion group in the Telegram instant messaging service.
+We're announcing the creation of a discussion group in the Telegram instant messaging service.

-We invite you to join the group by clicking on [this link](https://t.me/anarchy_linux) to discuss new ideas and features to be implemented in future releases.
+You are invited to join the group by clicking on [this link](https://t.me/anarchy_linux), to discuss new ideas and features to be implemented in future releases.

 *Together we can make Anarchy more than just an installer!*